All Episodes

 60.8 million Americans got, if I'm Joe Biden, N1H1, H1N1.

-Uh, we had 60.8 million Americans.
+We had 60.8 million Americans.

 Worldwide, we lost as many as 575,000 people.

-And a year in the U.S., we lost uh 12,469 uh people that died.
+In a year in the U.S., we lost 12,469 people that died.

 We had hundreds of thousands of Americans hospitalized in the last pandemic.

-I'm just why am I saying that?
+Why am I saying that?

-Now I'm not this isn't political.
+And I'm not, this isn't political.

-This is facts without fear segment.
+This is Facts Without Fear segment.

 This is it.

-That's just that's what's happening.
+That's what's happening.

-There was one doctor there that was saying, hey, this it's not just older people with compromised immune systems.
+There was one doctor there that was saying, hey, it's not just older people with compromised immune systems.

-We're seeing with babies and preschoolers also a high risk for developing some symptoms when affected with corona.
+We're seeing with babies and preschoolers also a high risk for developing some symptoms when affected with Corona.

 So we've got to watch that closely.